aalhour/micro_kanren.py/README.md

-# micro_kanren.py
+# μKanren.py

-micro_kanren, or as it's more formally known as [μKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf), is a declarative-relational programming language, that was originally presented in the book [The Reasoned Schemer](http://www.amazon.com/dp/0262562146).
-You would solve a problem by declaring it as a Goal that consists of relations between variables and states.
+μKanren (MuKanren), which is also known as [microKanren](papers/Hemann_MuKanren_2013.pdf), is a declarative-relational programming language, that was originally presented in the book [The Reasoned Schemer](http://www.amazon.com/dp/0262562146).
+In microKanren You would solve a problem by declaring it as an end goal Goal that consists of relations between variables and states, and then you let microKanren handle how to solve it.

 This is a Python 3 port of [Tom Stuart's μKanren](https://github.com/tomstuart/kanren) implementation in Ruby.